cambridge-cares/TheWorldAvatar/Agents/VisBackendAgent/README.md

 ```

 A successful request will return `{"message": "Service has been successfully cancelled!", "iri" : "root iri that is instantiated"}`.

+#### 2.6.6 Service order route

+The endpoint serves to retrieve all contracts that are currently in progress.
+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/service?type={type}` endpoint to retrieve all in progress contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

+There is also an additional optional parameter `label` to retrieve in progress contracts with only human readable values.
+Users may pass in `yes` if the response should all be labelled and `no` otherwise.

+#### 2.6.7 Archive contract route

+The endpoint serves to retrieve all contracts that have expired and are in archive.
+Users can send a `GET` request to the `<baseURL>/vis-backend-agent/contracts/archive?type={type}` endpoint to retrieve all archived contracts, where `{type}`is the requested identifier that must correspond to the target contract class in`./resources/application-form.json`.

+There is also an additional optional parameter `label` to retrieve archived contracts with only human readable values.
+Users may pass in `yes` if the response should all be labelled and `no` otherwise.

 ## 3. SHACL Restrictions